-10 Correlation of CFSv2 SCP >=1 Day 1 grid count forecasts with all other forecasts 11 decreases as forecast lead time increases (Fig. 3, blue line).
-Correlation values plateau 12 around the two-week mark and do not decrease further, likely a reflection of seasonality.
-13 The seasonal cycle is not removed in the correlation calculation.
-The decrease in forecast consistency is shown around the one-week mark (a drop below a 0.5 14 15 correlation value) in Fig. 3, and also by the lack of similarly colored vertical lines beyond 16 days 5 through 7 on the Chiclet Chart for late March through 30 April 2014 (Fig. 2).
-To aid in delineating this transition from less consistent to more consistent forecasts, a 17 sloped white line is drawn on subsequent Chiclet Charts evaluated below (Figs. 4, 6, 8, and 10).
+The correlation of CFSv2 SCP \geq 1 day-1 grid-count forecasts with all other forecasts decreases as the forecast lead time increases (Fig. 3, blue line).
+Correlation values plateau around the 2-week mark and do not decrease further, likely a reflection of seasonality.
+The seasonal cycle is not removed in the correlation calculation.
+The decrease in forecast consistency is shown around the 1-week mark (a drop below a 0.5 correlation value) in Fig. 3, and also by the lack of similarly colored vertical lines beyond days 5-7 on the Chiclet Chart for late March-30 April 2014 (Fig. 2).
+To aid in delineating this transition from less consistent to more consistent forecasts, a sloped white line is drawn on subsequent Chiclet Charts evaluated below (Figs. 4, 6, 8, and 10).

-- Over 200 severe weather reports were plotted on the SPC report map valid for 28 - 22 March 2014 (Fig. 4, inset map).
-The potential for this particular event began to appear in - 23 CFSv2 forecasts around 21-22 March 2014.
-When viewing the evolution of the six - forecasts leading up to 28 March, a consistent signal exists in both the areal coverage

-- 1 and the magnitude of SCP >= 1 grid counts (Fig. 5).
-A slight westward shift in - 2 convective QPF is evident as forecast lead time decreases, indicating a trend toward - 3 slower eastward system evolution over time.
-The overall slower advance of this system - 4 is also supported by the multi-day forecast (paired similarly colored chiclets) with 75 - 5 severe weather reports occurring primarily across the state of Missouri on 27 March - 6 2014 (not shown).
+Over 200 severe weather reports were plotted on the SPC report map valid for 28 March 2014 (Fig. 4, inset map).
+The potential for this particular event began to appear in CFSv2 forecasts around 21-22 March 2014.
+When viewing the evolution of the six forecasts leading up to 28 March, a consistent signal exists in both the areal coverage and the magnitude of SCP \geq 1 grid counts (Fig. 5).
+A slight westward shift in convective OPF is evident as the forecast lead time decreases, indicating a trend toward slower eastward system evolution over time.
+The overall slower advance of this system is also supported by the multiday forecast (paired similarly colored chiclets) with 75 severe weather reports occurring primarily across the state of Missouri on 27 March 2014 (not shown).

-- 8 The most active severe weather day of the first half of April 2014 occurred on the 3rd - 9 day of the month with nearly 400 wind, hail and tornado reports.
-There were 13 - tornadoes reported on this day, including one rated EF2.
-The CFSv2 forecasts again - provided indication of severe weather potential across a multiple-day period beginning - with forecasts initialized six to seven days in advance (Fig. 6).
-Strong consistency exists - in the Day 6 through Day 1 forecast maps valid for 3 April 2014 (Fig. 7).
-An additional - trend supporting greater confidence in a significant severe weather episode is the - steady increase in SCP >= 1 grid counts; from 100 in the Day 6 forecast to 135 in the - Day 2 forecast (Fig. 6 and 7).
-Only subtle changes are evident in the centroid of - the 24-hr convective QPF signal from one run to the next with this centroid also - 18 corresponding closely to the centroid of severe weather reports for the event (Fig. 6, - 19 inset map).
+The most active severe weather day of the first half

+of April 2014 occurred on the third day of the month with nearly 400 wind, hail, and tornado reports.
+There were 13 tornadoes reported on this day, including one rated EF2.
+The CFSv2 forecasts again provided an indication of severe weather potential across a multiday period beginning with forecasts initialized 6-7 days in advance (Fig. 6).
+Strong consistency exists in the day 6-day 1 forecast maps valid for 3 April 2014 (Fig. 7).
+An additional trend supporting greater confidence in a significant severe weather episode is the steady increase in SCP \geq 1 grid counts, from 100 in the day-6 forecast to 135 in the day-2 forecast (Figs. 6 and 7).
+Only subtle changes are evident in the centroid of the 24-h convective QPF signal from one run to the next with this Midwest and Northeast (Fig. 9).
+The inconsistent nature of the location of SCP \geq 1 from one forecast to the next is consistent with greater uncertainty where severe weather may occur.
+Subjectively, this event is verified well by the centroid of convective QPF in the CFSv2 forecasts.
+And, while the environment for supercells may have existed and was accurately forecast by the CFSv2 along the corridor from east of the Mississippi River to New England, a significant convective precipitation signal was not present across this corridor.
+The lack of spatial overlap between convective precipitation and SCP \geq 1 in the forecasts could be viewed by the forecaster as detrimental to confidence for more widespread severe weather, as was the case for this event.

+centroid also corresponding closely to the centroid of severe weather reports for the event (Fig. 6, inset map).